Aluminium Extrusion: What is involved in the process?

 The Design Stage

 During this stage, CAD technology is used to give you a high definition image of the potential finished product from the very start of the design process.
 At this stage, you will be able to make any alterations to your design if you see fit.
-These CAD images can be processed from even a simple sketch, so no one need miss out on this important stage.
+These CAD images can be processed from even a simple sketch, so need miss out on this important stage.
 Being able to visualise the finished product from the start of the aluminium extrusion process will have huge advantages in getting you the results that you want, allowing you to make informed decisions throughout the other design stages.

-The Extrusion Stage
+The Extrusion process

 Aluminium extrusion is defined by the heating of aluminium and pushing it through a die.
 This die is designed to mould the metal into the shape and size that you require it to be.
 There are two types of die: the hollow die and the solid die.
-A hollow die is an extrusion that has single or multiple hollows in its shape and is a more complex die structure, consisting of two parts that create the outer and the inner shape.
+A hollow die is for an extrusion that has single or multiple hollows in its shape.
+This is a more complex die structure, consisting of two parts that create the outer and the inner shape.
 A solid die, on the other hand, is designed to produce an extrusion with no hollow areas in it.
 This is a simple, one-part die resembling a template.

 Fabrication and finish

-The fabrication and finish stage might also include aluminium anodising services, a process during which an additional layer of external protection is added to the aluminium through a durable oxide layer whilst also giving it a finish with a more aesthetically attractive surface.
+The fabrication and finish stage might also include aluminium anodising services.
+A process during which an additional layer of external protection is added to the aluminium through a durable oxide layer whilst also giving it a finish with a more aesthetically attractive surface.
 This process is typically recommended for creating metal parts that might be subject to more wear through harsher external environments.

 Here at Love Aluminium, we are aluminium extrusion suppliers able to offer all of the above services.
 Why not contact us today to discuss your project specifications and requirements to see how we can help you?
 Whatever aluminium project it is that needs working on, we are bound to have a service to suit your needs.